 Combine the sour cream with a little of the broth before adding to the soup.
 By adding 1 cup of broth to the sour cream, it will help the sour cream incorporate into the rest of the soup better.
 I've added the sour cream without doing this and, while it still tastes delicious, the sour cream sort of separates from the broth and it doesn't look quite as creamy.
 I also use this technique in my Vegetarian White Chili!

 Shred your own cheese.
 Buy a block of Colby Jack cheese and shred it on your own.
 It will melt nicer into the soup, opposed to the pre-shredded kind.
 Believe me, I really don't like shredding my own cheese but the extra step is worth it!

 Load up the toppings.
-As is the case with most chili recipes, the toppings are almost as important as the actual chili!
+As is the case with most chili recipes, like my Slow Cooker Beef Chili, the toppings are almost as important as the actual chili!
 Frito's and green onions are our favorite toppings but other delicious options are tortilla chips, diced avocado, chopped fresh cilantro, lime juice, and more shredded cheese.

 Store leftovers in an airtight container in the refrigerator for up to 4 days.